MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/ask-copilot.md

 >[!NOTE]
 > You must [enable  Bing search](#enabling-bing-search) before Copilot answers your question.

-## Enabling Bing search

-Select the gear icon next to Bing search in the Copilot sidecar and switching the toggle next for Bing search to the on position to enable Bing search.

-When you enter a question in the Copilot sidecar, you might be prompted to enable Bing search if it isn't enabled already:
+When you enter a question in the Copilot sidecar, you are prompted to enable Bing search if it isn't enabled already:

 `Some of the questions you ask may require Copilot to use Bing to search resources that are outside of your organization.
 Is that okay?`